JonthMM/Bachelor-thesis/README.md

 1. Open the internal terminal of Docker Desktop on the bottom right:
    ![Internal Docker Desktop Terminal](tutorial_pictures/Terminal.png)

+   or if this option is not available, use the Windows Powershell.

 2. Pull the Docker image from Dockerhub:
     2.1.
 For Windows (amd64) operating system: